-Note.-The table only includes loadings of at least 0.250
+Note – The table only includes loadings of at least 0.250

-In order to complete the understanding of the validity of the construct of the VAC in relation to the FTF AC, in the second stage we also examined the relationship with external dimensions: cognitive ability and adjustment.
-Cognitive and adjustment abilities were examined in standard, uniform, and valid selection tools and in similar manner for all study candidates, both those that performed a VAC and those that performed a FTF AC (see Table 6).
-An examination was made of the order of the strength of the correlations between the various dimensions in each of the ACs with cognitive ability and adjustment.
-The examination shows that the order of the correlations’ strength between the dimensions from each of the ACs, with adjustment is similar (there are only two inversions in the order of the correlations strengths between the two ACs).
-Also, there is only one inversion in the order of the strength of the correlations between the dimensions in the two ACs and with cognitive ability.
-Hence, all the examinations presented above provided support for Hypothesis 3, the construct validity of the VAC was found to be similar to the construct validity of the FTF AC.
+In order to complete the analysis of the validity of the construct of the VAC in relation to the FTF-AC, in the second phase, we also examined the relationship with external dimensions – cognitive ability and adjustment.
+Cognitive and adjustment abilities were examined in a standard and uniform way, using valid selection tools and in similar manner for all study candidates, both those who performed a VAC and those who performed an FTF-AC (see Table 6).
+The strength of the correlations between the various dimensions in each of the ACs and cognitive ability and adjustment were examined, rated and placed in order.
+The examination shows that the correlation strength order between the dimensions from each of the ACs, with similar adjustment (there are only two inversions in the order of the correlations strengths between the two ACs).
+Also, there is only one inversion in the order of the correlation strength between the dimensions in the two ACs and cognitive ability.
+Hence, all the examinations presented above provided support Hypothesis 3, as the construct validity of the VAC was found to be similar to the construct validity of the FTF-AC.

 Table 6: Correlations between dimensions of assessment center and outcomes (cognitive ability and adjustment)